 Some household cleaners contain carbon, phosphorus, nitrogen, and sulfur elements.
 These compounds are significant players in biological processes, and disrupting their natural balance is detrimental.

-The National Library of Medicine says, “the redistribution of those chemical elements and human-produced toxins on regional scales may have profound effects on human health and ecosystem function.”
+The National Library of Medicine says that changing the way chemical elements and human-made toxins are spread out in a region may have big effects on people’s health and how the ecosystem works.
 Such effects include toxic buildup in the food chain and shifts in biodiversity.

 Scientific explanations aside – Earth is the only home we have, and we should treat it with care.
 By mindfully using cleaning products that are less likely to harm the environment, you create a brighter, safer future for yourself and generations to come.